kumarmahendra/auctionfrontend/README.md

 Website where products can be purchased and sold via live auctions. \
 Sellers can upload product image along with information and setup an auction (duration, starting price). \
 Potential buyers can find the advertisements and bid on them.
 Auction pages have live notification and synchronization features, meaning that once a bid is place by one user, other users who are on the same page will receive the updates without having to refresh the page. \
-Users also receive a notification once an auction starts/ends. test
+Users also receive a notification once an auction starts/ends.

 ### Links
 - <a href="https://live-auctions.netlify.app/"><strong>live website</strong></a>